itsmattreilly/matt-reilly/content/project/spotify/index.md

   url: https://github.com/apreshill/bakeoff
 ---

-## [Spotify](https://www.spotify.com/us/) offers a great amount of general & specific data on artists and listeners a like.
+## [Spotify](https://www.spotify.com/us/) offers vast amounts of data on artists and listeners alike.
 ![musicset](sophie.jpeg)
 ---

-### Functional Form
+### Introduction

-This theme has a **form-to-email** feature built in, thanks to the simple Formspree integration.
-All you need to activate the form is a valid recipient email address saved in the front matter of the form
-(`/content/forms/contact.md`).
-Of course, the example shown below (`your@email.here`) must not be used.
-Please use your actual email address.
+#### As an avid music listener, I'm always interested in my yearly "Wrapped" listening summary. <br><br> I've decided to do a deeper analysis on this history and utilize Spotify's API to uncover insights from a different perspective.

 ```toml
 # please replace with a valid Formspree form id or email address